 Buses 43 and 64 bring you from the city centre to the ground.
 Take the bus on Ingram Street, and get off on London Road.
 Both buses run about every half an hour, and the journey takes 30 minutes.

 Buses 61 and 62 pass the stadium on Gallowgate Road, just slightly further away.
 Both leave from Glasgow’s Central Rail station.

 Alternatively, one can take a train from Glasgow Central to Dalmarnock or Bridgeton rail stations (5-minute journey).
 Both stations lie about 10 to 15 minutes walking from Celtic Park.

 From Glasgow Queen Street trains regularly depart for Bellgrove or Carntyne.
-The journey takes 5 minutes as well, but the walk to the stadium is slightly longer (20 to 30 minutes).
+The journey takes 5 minutes as well, but the walk to the stadium slightly longer (20 to 30 minutes).